2003 invasion of Iraq: Multilateral support

-In November 2002, President George W. Bush, visiting Europe for a NATO summit, declared that, "should Iraqi President Saddam Hussein choose not to disarm, the United States will lead a coalition of the willing to disarm him."
+In November 2002, Bush declared that, "should [Saddam] choose not to disarm, the United States will lead a coalition of the willing to disarm him."
 Thereafter, the Bush administration briefly used the term coalition of the willing to refer to the countries who supported, militarily or verbally, the military action in Iraq and subsequent military presence in post-invasion Iraq since 2003.
 The original list prepared in March 2003 included 49 members.
-Of those 49, only six besides the U.S. contributed troops to the invasion force (the United Kingdom, Australia, Poland, Spain, Portugal, and Denmark), and 33 provided some number of troops to support the occupation after the invasion was complete.
+Of those 49, only six besides the U.S. contributed troops to the invasion force (the UK, Australia, Poland, Spain, Portugal, and Denmark), and 33 provided some number of troops to support the occupation after the invasion was complete.
 Six members have no military, meaning that they withheld troops completely.

 Invasion force

-A U.S. Central Command, Combined Forces Air Component Commander report, indicated that, as of 30 April 2003, 466,985 U.S. personnel were deployed for the invasion of Iraq.
-This included;
+A CENTCOM report indicated that as of 30 April 2003, 466,985 U.S. personnel were deployed for the invasion: